zackse/taskforge/src/docs/getting_started.rst

 ---------------

 You can safely run ``task done`` now since you've completed the getting started guide for Taskforge.
-From here you can start looking at using different :doc:`lists/index` or see the :doc:`advanced_usage` guide to find out how to integrate Taskforge with external reporting tools.
+From here you can start looking at using different :doc:`lists/index` or see the :doc:`advanced_usage/index` guide to find out how to integrate Taskforge with external reporting tools.

 - :doc:`configuring_taskforge`
 - :doc:`query_language`